 I think BANT is relevant for many small businesses because a lot of us struggle with business development, mainly because we started our businesses because we want to help people.
 We think we have ideas, solutions and theories that will help others be successful.
 That at least is the driver for me in my work.
 I have always enjoyed standing on the sideline and watching the success of my team, my boss and now my clients.
 It gives me such great satisfaction.
 So when I go about business development, I tend to spend loads of time talking to prospects and essentially solving their problems and providing suggestions because I want to see them succeed.
 Sometimes, after these sessions – I feel great, so does the prospect, but there is no real opportunity on the table.
 This need to help people doesn’t always result in new opportunities for our business; I believe it results in good karma.

 Usually, good karma helps you survive and what you put out into the universe will come back to you – I strongly believe that is true.
 But as a business owner, you must also remember that at the end of the day business is business.
-So just like I tell my single girlfriends that have become complacent about finding Mr. Right –you have to really evaluate each person you meet – before you waste time with Mr. Wrong.
-The same holds true in business you have to evaluate each interaction with a new prospect and apply the BANT strategy, because if not you can be putting your own welfare in jeopardy by wasting a lot of time on proposals that go nowhere.
+It is important to evaluate each interaction with a new prospect and apply the BANT strategy, because if not you can be putting your own welfare in jeopardy by wasting a lot of time on proposals that go nowhere.